Saint Basil Academy (Jenkintown, Pennsylvania)

-Saint Basil Academy was a private, Ukrainian Catholic, all-girls high school in Jenkintown, Pennsylvania.
+Saint Basil Academy was a private, Ukrainian Catholic, all-girls high school in Abington, Pennsylvania.
 It is located in the Ukrainian Catholic Archeparchy of Philadelphia and also within the Archdiocese of Philadelphia.
 Saint Basil Academy was established in 1931 by the Sisters of Saint Basil.
 On October 8, 2020, Saint Basil Academy announced that it will close its doors at the end of the 2020-2021 school year.
 The last class graduated on June 3, 2021.

 History

 In the early part of the 20th century, the Sisters of Saint Basil came to the United States.
 In 1911, the Sisters came to Philadelphia at the invitation of His Excellency, the Most Reverend Soter Ortynsky, OSBM, who was the first Ukrainian Catholic Ordinary in America.

 For the first few decades, the Sisters expanded their talents to the education of grade school children in the orphanage and parishes, but during these years, they did not forget the idea of a Catholic high school for girls.
 Saint Basil Academy, a convent boarding school for girls, began on July 19, 1931 in the classrooms of the newly constructed convent building dedicated only a day earlier.

 Space and limited facilities on the main campus could no longer provide for updated laboratory and library expansion during the oncoming years.
 In 1968, the administration of the Sisters of Saint Basil the Great, undertook the construction of a new building, capable of housing 400 students.